DIY All-Natural Cleaning recipe roundup. Making your own natural cleaning products is an easy and effective way to save money and clean safely.

 Non-toxic cleaners will quickly be at the forefront of your mind if you have toddlers.
 You watch in bewilderment as they put anything and everything in their mouth.
 Why on earth did he just lick the window, the floors, the wall, or gasp…the toilet!

 If you do any online searches you will find a myriad of recipes for natural cleaning products.
 I have tried my share of them.
 Many consist of simple, easy to acquire ingredients.
 Others are a bit more complicated and require ingredients that may not be so easy to find.
 I chose the ones that I have tried and have used regularly with good results.

 We have granite counters in our home.
 They were here when we bought the house, and I don’t love them.
 The previous owners saved money by using granite tiles rather than a solid surface.
-I don’t liketo scrape to gunk out of the grout lines.
-Granite was very trendy for a while, but I think it will be one of those features that dates a kitchen.
+I don’t like to scrape to gunk out of the grout lines.
+Granite was very trendy for a while, but I think it will be one of those features that date a kitchen.
 Anyway, all that to say, you can’t clean granite with just anything.
 Most likely your granite was sealed to protect the natural stone.
 Avoiding cleaners that will break down that sealant is important.
-Cleaners like vinegar or bleach are no nos.
+Cleaners like vinegar or bleach are no-nos.
 I like this recipe here from Wellness Mama.
-The only thing I change is that I don’t add the castile.
+The only thing I change is that I don’t add the Castile.
 It still works great without it.

 Granite Counter Cleaner